ethangraham2001/ba5-summaries/markdown/cs323-midterm.md

 In the Linux kernel, the CPU takes back control every 10ms.

 Note that interrupts are disabled during the execution of an interrupt handler.

+# Week 04: Scheduling
+An **OS scheduler** is the mechanism used for stopping one process and starting another.
+We define two distinct types:

+- **Non-preemptive:** Polite ones that switch only when a process is blocked
+- **Preemptive:** Can switch even if the process is ready to continue execution.
+This ensures that the OS has control

+## Context-Switching
+Recall that **context-switching** is the term that we use to refer to changing from one process to the next *(stopping one, starting another)*.

+This involves storing the state of the current process state and switching to another previously stored context.
+The process state is represented in the
+***process control block (PCB)*** *(this includes hardware registers that are stored)*

+### Context-Switch Procedure

+1. **Save** the process execution state in the PCB
+2. **Select** the next thread
+3. **Restore** the execution state of the next process
+4. **Passes** control using *return from trap*

+The PCB is just a data structure associated with each process.

+## Scheduler Implementations
+We note in passing that most kernels have a low priority process called the idle process that is scheduled when there are no other processes to schedule.

+Two terms to define before listing off specific scheduler implementations

+- **Utilization:** What fraction of time is CPU executing a job.
+We want to maximize CPU usage for best efficiency.
+- **Turnover Time:** Total time from job arrival to job completion.
+We want to minimize turnover time.
+- **Response Time:** How long until a job that arrives is scheduled

+### FIFO Scheduler *(first in, first out), non-preemptive*
+This works reasonably well if we assume that all jobs arrive at the same time *(an unrealistic assumption)*.
+However, if a long-latency job arrives first, then all jobs arriving at the FIFO afterwards end up waiting for this job to finish.
+The avg. turnover time suffers as a result, with the first job dominating execution time.

+### SJF Scheduler *(Shortest Job First), non-preemptive*
+If we know the execution times of the jobs that are going to be scheduled, then we can schedule the shortest ones first to minimize the avg. turnover time.
+Again, this is unrealistic since irl we don't execution time before executing a job.
+However, long-executing jobs can't be interrupted and therefore if they arrive first, this is just as bad as FIFO since the short-execution jobs will have to wait for them to finish.

+Putting the unrealism aside, this scheduler implementation performs better than FIFO in terms of avg. turnover time.

+### STCF Scheulder *(Shortest time to completion), preemptive*
+This simply extends SJF by adding preemption.
+Every time a new job enters the system

+1. Determine which of the remaining jobs, including new one, has the least time left.
+2. Schedule the shortest job first.

+This addresses the issue that is caused when a long job arrives to the queue first and blocks the short ones.
+This improves the average turnover time of SJF.

+Until now we only optimized for turnover time, which STCF does well.
+However, STCF is shit at response time which has become more important *(for example for video games, etc...)*

+### RR Scheulder *(Round Robin), preemptive*
+Instead of running jobs to completion, run them for a fixed time interval, and then switch to the next `READY` job in the queue.

+In a lot of cases RR has better response time than STCF, but worse turnover time.
+RR is a fair policy since it evenly divides CPU time among `READY` processes.

+If we now also consider **IO** as something that schedulers need to handle, then RR works well as it can overlap IO and CPU, leading to better CPU utilization

+### MLFQ *(multi-level feedback queue), preemptive*
+The goal is to support general purpose scheduling, supporting both long running background *(batch processing)* and low latency foreground tasks *(interactive processing)*.
+The response time isn't important for the first, but is for the second.

+MLFQ first optimizes turnaround time *(important for batch processes)*, then optimizes response time *(important for interactive processes)*.
+We have a set of rules that adjusts priorities dynamically.

+1. `if priority(A) > priority(B)`, then run `A`
+2. `if priority(A) == priority(B)`, then run `A`, `B` in RR
+3. Processes start at the top priority
+4. If process `A` uses up its total time slice, the scheduler lowers its priority.
+5. Periodically move all processes to the topmost priority *(priority boosting)*.
+This avoids starvation.
+We do this after every *boosting window* which can be, for example, 50ms